emeraldlinks/rivra/README.md

 ## Quick Start

-After initiating **Rivra** which has all the ripple-file-router components, the pages directory,  /api (if selected full stack),  the routes.ts file for your app modules and the configured App.ripple file will be visible in your project src dir.
+After initiating **Rivra** which has all the rivra routing components, the pages directory,  /api (if selected full stack),  the routes.ts file for your app modules and the configured App.ripple file will be visible in your project src dir.
 The App.ripple is optional to overwrite.

 ### Directory Structure